a1ultima/hpcleap_dnds/README.md

-# VectorBase gene aggregator and dN/dS analysis tool (Ka/Ks)
+# VectorBase gene aggregator and dN/dS analysis tool

 ## What?

 Web service to do the following for available VectorBase (VB) gene IDs:

- 1. **dN/dS analysis**: Reveal selective pressures along a protein sequence belonging to the user-specified VB gene id query (e.g. AGAP010815), using an orthologous VB gene id's protein as a reference (e.g. AAEL001802).
+ 1. **dN/dS analysis**: a.k.a.
+Ka/Ks analysis, reveals selective pressures along a protein sequence belonging to the user-specified VB gene id query (e.g. AGAP010815), using an orthologous VB gene id's protein as a reference (e.g. AAEL001802).
 Selective pressure is measured in dN/dS, as calculated using the pairwise [Nei-Gojobori algorithm][1], which we modified in a way that allows for Gaussian-smoothed dN/dS sliding window output (see image below).
 Responsiveness was achieved by pickling pre-computed input statistics for the dN/dS outputs, for all possible codon, and amino acid pairs: ~900 x speedup achieved.
 [Accuracy & Performance benchmarks vs. MATLAB][2].
 If any of this confuses you, please see [Here][3] for detailed explanations, and links to publications, of best practices for dN/dS analysis.

  2. **Functional Domains Overlay**: Show functional protein domain annotations along the Query sequence, available from VB (see image below).
 Responsiveness was achieved using REST api calls to VB.